Error Bounds for Variational Quantum Time Evolution: Error Bounds

 \end{theorem} This error bound is also independent of a potential physically irrelevant global phase mismatch between prepared and target state.
 Furthermore, the bound is compatible with implementations which use numerical techniques to solve the SLE given in Eq.~\eqref{eq:McLachlanVarQITE}.
-Moreover, we would like to point out that the more complex form of the VarQITE error bound -- in comparison to the VarQRTE error bound -- is due to the non-unitary nature of imaginary time evolution.